turinglabsorg/datahub-learn/network-documentation/near/tutorials/Write NFT contracts in Rust.md

 ### About Rust:

-In the previous tutorial, the smart contract was written in AssemblyScript, which was then compiled to WASM to run in the blockchain.
+In the previous tutorial, the smart contract was written in AssemblyScript, which was then compiled to WebAssembly (WASM) to run in the blockchain.
 However, NEAR smart contracts can also be written in [Rust], a C-like language for server applications that has become popular for its built-in safety checks that help avoid bugs.
 Rust also features a robust testing infrastructure, copious on-line documentation, and a compiler that tries its best to help you fix any errors it finds.

 Near.org developers already recommend we use Rust for any smart contracts of a financial nature, and their reference implementation of NEP-4 NFTs is already written in Rust.
 So we will start with that reference implementation, and add some useful features.